 In 2002, Chatham Humane Society changed its name to Chatham Animal Rescue & Education and adopted the acronym CARE.
 CARE created a website and began expanding its foster programs.
 Adoptions increased substantially as a result of the increased exposure.

-Beginning in the 2000s, CARE began to partner with PetSmart for dog and cat adoption events, first in Cary and later in Apex.
+Beginning in the 2000s, CARE began to partner with PetSmart for dog and cat adoption events, first in Cary and later in Apex, NC.
 Current PetSmart adoption events feature both Chatham County Animal Shelter cats and CARE foster cats in the Adoption Center.
 This partnership has resulted in the adoption of hundreds of shelter cats and CARE foster cats.
 This collaboration continues today.

 Thanks to a generous donation from Margaret Petrie in 2014, funds from the annual State Employees Combined Campaign, grants and donations from hundreds of individuals, CARE continues to provide low cost or free spay/neuter vouchers to low income residents for their owned pets and to residents, regardless of income level, who take in and care for stray, abandoned dogs and feral cats until they can be placed in forever homes.